Athavanad: Demographics

-As of the 2011 Census of India, Athavanad had a population of 20,480.
-9,612 (47%) are men, and around 11,000 (53%) are women.
+As of the 2011 Census of India, Athavanad had a population of 18,283.
+8,612 (47%) are men, and around 9671(53%) are women.
 The population density is approximately 1,524 people per square kilometer.
 Children under the age of six make up 14% of Athavanad's population.

 Malayalam is the most spoken language.

 Culture

 Religion

-Athavanad is predominantly Hindu and Muslim; thus, these two religions have a strong influence on local cultural traditions.
-Teeyate, Thiruvathira, Duff Muttu, Kolkali, and Aravanamuttu are popular traditions.
-Temples and mosques are common gathering places for both social and religious reasons.
+Athavanad is predominantly Hindu and Muslim; Duff Muttu, Kolkali, and Aravanamuttu are local traditions.